isomerpages/moe-yusofishaksec/_yi-experience/CCE/Sexuality Education.md

 12.&nbsp; &nbsp; &nbsp;Parents who wish to opt their children out of the&nbsp;eTeens programme&nbsp;need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable [here.](/files/MOE%20Sexuality%20Education/2024_YISS_SEd_Annex_B__eTeens_Opt_Out_.pdf) The completed form is to be submitted by 19/01/2024.

-13.&nbsp; &nbsp; &nbsp;Parents can contact the school at yiss@moe.edu.sg or 65009800 for discussion or to seek clarification about the school’s Sexuality Education Programme.
+13.&nbsp; &nbsp; &nbsp;Parents can contact the school at email: yiss@moe.edu.sg or Tel No. 65009800 for discussion or to seek clarification about the school’s Sexuality Education Programme.